Eddyyyy/demo/README.md

 # local development

-open index html in your browser
+open index html in your browse

+and one more thingr